Embird Embroidery Software

 The Zoom Indicator

-The zoom indicator at the top of this panel is common to all work modes.
-It shows the actual zoom factor of the Work Area .
-This control can be clicked to set the zoom to actuasl size (1:1).
+The zoom indicator, located at the top of this panel, remains available across all working modes.
+It displays the current magnification level of the Work Area.
+This control can be clicked to quickly reset the zoom to its actual size (1:1).

 Mode #1 - Select and Transform

-The tools in the top section of the panel serve to select and manipulate the finished objects and to zoom the work area in and out.
+The tools in the upper section of the panel are used to select and manipulate finished objects, and to adjust the magnification of the Work Area.

 Selection Tools